-However, many still perceive the brand still as an American one.
-But they are not completely wrong.
-The Hamilton Watch Company can indeed trace its roots back to Lancaster, Pennsylvania.
+However, many consumers still perceive the watch brand as an American one.
+But they are not completely wrong, the Hamilton Watch Company can indeed trace its roots back to Lancaster, Pennsylvania.

-Its first products were also NOT wristwatches.
-Rather, Hamilton’s first production was consists of pocket watches.
+The brand’s first products were also NOT wristwatches, Hamilton’s first produced pocket watches.

 History of Hamilton Watches

 Hamilton was founded in 1892 in Lancaster, Pennsylvania in the US.
 The Hamilton Watch Company was housed on a 13-acre complex in Lancaster.
 Later on, the company also took possession of Aurora Watch Company‘s machinery after incorporation.

 Its first products were pocket watches, primarily focusing on their quality and accuracy.
 Its primary customers were actually the railroads.